substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## Switch Expression
 Switch expression allow a selection of alternate branches based on the value of a given expression.
 They are an optimized form of a generic if expression where all conditions are equality to the same value.
-In pseudo-code:
+In pseudocode:

 ```
 switch(value)